asnaencorerpg/asnaencorerpg.github.io/dox/Expression_Overview_with_QRYSELECT_or_Select_Omit_Rule.md

 ---

-An **expression** to be used with a **QrySelect** within [DCLDISKFILE](DCLDISKFILE.html) is a logical expression consisting of one or more relational expressions optionally combined with the "&amp;" (and) and "|" (or) operators.
-Since "&amp;" has a higher priority than "|", you can use parentheses to force the order in which the expression is evaluated.
+An **expression** to be used with a **QrySelect** within [DCLDISKFILE](DCLDISKFILE.html) is a logical expression consisting of one or more relational expressions optionally combined with the "&" (and) and "|" (or) operators.
+Since "&" has a higher priority than "|", you can use parentheses to force the order in which the expression is evaluated.

 An **expression** is defined by a single or double quote, followed by any combination of characters, and terminated by a single or double quote.
 Note that a numeric field can be compared against numeric constants, and a character field must be compared against a **quoted character constant** .